The Boys and Girls Club of El Paso’s tennis swings into action

 The club has a 10-week summer program that provides children with different activities such as swimming, cooking, and tennis classes.

-CEO of the Boys and Girls Clubs of El Paso, Anthony Tomasheski, said many of the kids that go through this camp never had the opportunity before to try these type of outdoor activities.
+Boys and Girls Clubs of El Paso CEO Anthony Tomasheski said many of the kids who go through this camp never had the opportunity before to try these types of outdoor activities.

 “More often than not, unfortunately, what do kids like to talk about now?
 Being on their phone or playing with a gaming system and for once that’s not the topic of discussion.
 What they’re talking about is being out, being active, and being outdoors,” said Tomasheski.